saivaai/webhook-integration/README.md

 # Web Hooks Integration Guide

-### Overview
+## Overview

 A web hook is a simple event-notification system.
-When an event occurs in SAIVA, a payload of JSON data containing information representing a report is sent via POST to a specified endpoint URL over HTTPS.
+When an event occurs in SAIVA, such as daily risk report is ready for consumption by an external party, a payload of JSON data containing information representing a report is sent via POST to a specified endpoint URL over HTTPS.

 Each delivery will include a Saiva-Event-ID header.
 This will contain an unique id associated with this delivery.